Glitzzybetty/SQL-Personal-Project/README.md

 2. Determine important factors that may influence inventory reorganization/reduction.
 3. Provide analytic insights and data-driven recommendations.</p>

-<h1><a name="Database">Database Information</a></h1>
+<h1><a name="database">Database Information</a></h1>
-The Database for this project was initially configured to MySQL pattern, I had to convert it to MSSQL pattern.
+<p>The Database for this project was initially configured to MySQL pattern, I had to convert it to MSSQL pattern.
 Rewrote the table creations, and the data insertions with the order datails containing more that 1000 rows.
 I used partly AI prompting as additional assistance for ideas.
-It was QED.
+It was QED.</p>